BlockstreamResearch/bip-frost-dkg/README.md

     :param List[bytes] vss_commits: VSS commitments from all participants (including myself, TODO: it's unnecessary that we verify our own vss_commit) Each vss_commits[i] must be of length t
-    :param List[bytes] shares: shares from all participants (including this participant)
+    :param scalar summed_shares: summed shares from all participants (including this participant) mod n
     :param eta: Optional argument for extra data that goes into `Eq`
     :return: a final share, the shared pubkey, the individual participants' pubkeys
     """